-403.3 Emergency Medicine - Boston Medical Center
+403.3 Sub I - Emergency Medicine - BMC

 Four weeks are spent working in the Boston Medical Center Emergency Department, a Level 1 trauma center.
 Students take an active role in the initial evaluation and treatment of patients, work alongside our senior residents, attendings, and nursing staff, and are exposed to wide variety of patients, illnesses, and procedures.
 For many patients, the ED is the first exposure that they have to the medical system and students will gain valuable experience as they are able to follow patients from presentation, through their workup, and onto their diagnosis and treatment.
-Field exposure to the pre-hospital care system is given with observation on a Boston EMS ambulance.